Itzpatron/PATRON-V1/README.md

 #### DEPLOY TO PANEL
+1. Fork the repo
+2. Download your forked repo zip
-1. 🖥 Go to panel and upload this Sc.
+2. 🖥 Go to panel and upload your Sc.
-2. extract or move it to a directory (container).
+3. extract or move it to a directory (container).
-3. ⌨ Use the following code to move into a container: "../"
+4. ⌨ Use the following code to move into a container: "../"
-4. Delete the cred.json in the session folder.
+5. Delete the cred.json in the session folder.
 6. Then go to the console and press Start.

 - Note: I recommend using starter + or higher for a fast bot